Culture and etiquette

 Other possible gaffes

 Kissing and embracing are regarded in India as part of sex: do not do them in public.
-In more conservative areas (ie outside westernized parts of big cities), it is not even a good idea for couples to hold hands, though Indian men can sometimes be seen holding hands as a sign of “brotherliness”.
+In more conservative areas (ie outside Westernized parts of big cities or tourist enclaves), it is not even a good idea for couples to hold hands, though Indian men can sometimes be seen holding hands as a sign of “brotherliness”.
 Be aware of your feet.
 When entering a private home, you should normally remove your shoes (follow your host’s example); when sitting, avoid pointing the soles of your feet at anyone.
 Accidental contact with one’s foot is always followed by an apology.

 Indian English can be very formal and even ceremonious.
 Indian people may well call you “sir” or “madam”, even “good lady” or “kind sir”.
 At the same time, you should be aware that your English may seem rude to them.
 In particular, swearing is taken rather seriously, and casual use of the F-word is likely to shock.